 - Fat grafting to enhance your hips and/or buttocks often called a Brazilian Butt Lift.

 Tummy Tuck Surgery with DR. Sailon

-A tummy tuck is an artistic surgery that allows Dr. Sailon to resculpt and define your abdomen, waist and flanks.
-He prides himself on achieving consistent and natural-appearing results.
+A tummy tuck is a cosmetic surgery that allows Dr. Sailon to resculpt and define your abdomen, waist, and flanks.
+He prides himself on achieving natural-appearing results.
 Many patients have specific goals they wish to achieve with their surgery and Dr. Sailon will spend the time with you personally to ensure those are met.
 He will tailor the surgery to meet your personal needs.

-The best tummy tuck candidates are those who are at or near their ideal body weight.
-Tummy tucks are not effective as a weight loss tool and, therefore, should not be performed in those who are significantly overweight.
+The ideal tummy tuck candidates are those who are at or near their ideal body weight.
+Tummy tucks are not as effective as a weight loss tool and, therefore, should not be performed in those who are significantly overweight.

 Those who benefit most from a tummy tuck will have any of the following: